Smooth Cartan triples and Lie twists over Hausdorff \'etale Lie groupoids: Twists over Lie groupoids

 Since $\varphi_{\alpha'}\circ\varphi_{\alpha}\inv$, $f\circ\varphi_{\alpha}\inv$, and multiplication on $\mbb{T}$ are smooth, we conclude that $\Phi_{\alpha'}\circ \Phi_{\alpha}\inv$ is smooth.
 It is now clear that the sections we started with are all smooth: The map $\Phi_{\alpha}\circ\sigma_{\alpha}\circ \varphi_{\alpha}\inv\colon \mbb{R}^n\to \mbb{T} \times \mbb{R}^{n}$ is given by $\vecrm{x}\to (1, \vecrm{x})$ and hence smooth, which means that $\sigma_{\alpha}\colon U_{\alpha}\to \twist$ is smooth.

 It will be helpful to know what other smooth sections this manifold structure on $\twist$ allows.
 By Lemma~\ref{lem:phase change}, Part~\ref{item:phase changes inherit PropBCD}, the collection

 also satisfies \PropB.
-Since the above procedure did not make use of \PropE, we may apply the procedure to $\Theta$ to generate another atlas for a smooth structure on $\twist$ with respect to which each element of $\Theta$ is smooth, including each $\sigma_{\alpha}$.
+Applying the procedure of the first two paragraphs of the proof to $\Theta$, we obtain another atlas for a smooth structure on $\twist$ with respect to which each element of $\Theta$ is smooth, including each $\sigma_{\alpha}$.
 By construction, this new atlas {\em contains all the charts $\Phi_{\alpha}$} from the previously constructed atlas, and therefore generates the same smooth structure as the one that we constructed from only $\{\sigma_{\alpha}\}_{\alpha}$.
 To sum up, each element of $\Theta$ is smooth with respect to the smooth structure with which we have equipped $\twist$.

 To see that $\PB{\twist}{\pi}{G}$ is a smooth principal $\mbb{T}$-bundle, we will apply Lemma~\ref{lem:smooth principal bundle}.
 The $\mbb{T}$-action $\mu\colon \mbb{T}\times\twist\to\twist$ is smooth, since, in charts, it is just given by multiplication in $\mbb{T}$.
 To be more precise, given any $(w,e)\in \mbb{T}\times \twist$, choose any $\alpha\in \mathfrak{A}$ with $\pi(e)\in U_{\alpha}$.
 Then